kaizen-ai/kaizenflow/documentation/general/google_code_style.md

 A function must have a docstring, unless it meets all of the following criteria:

--   not externally visible
+- Not externally visible
--   very short
+- Very short
--   obvious
+- Obvious

 A docstring should give enough information to write a call to the function without reading the function's code.
 The docstring should be descriptive-style